nais/blog/content/posts/otel-from-0-to-100.md

 With most of our backend services written in Kotlin and Java, we started by testing the [OpenTelemetry Java Agent][otel-java-agent].
 A java agent is a small piece of software that runs alongside your application and can modify the bytecode as it is loaded into the JVM.
 This allows it to automatically instrument your application without any changes to the source code.

 To our pleasant surprise, the agent worked out of the box with most of our applications.
-It was able to correctly correlate incoming and outgoing requests, understand the different frameworks we use, and even capture database queries and async calls to message queues like Kafka.
-In fact the OpenTelemetry Java agent [supports over 100 different libraries and frameworks][otel-java-agent-support] out of the box!
+It was able to correctly correlate incoming and outgoing requests, understand the different frameworks we use, and even capture database queries and async calls to message queues like Kafka despite the nay-sayers who claimed this could not work as well as it was advertised.
+In fact, the OpenTelemetry Java agent [supports over 100 different libraries and frameworks][otel-java-agent-support] out of the box!

 [otel-java-agent-support]: https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md

-Previously we have been able to install such agents in the node, but with the move to Kubernetes, we had to find a way to get the agent onto the container as there are no shared jvm runtime.
-In the past we have made pre-built Docker images with the agent installed, but this had a high maintenance cost as we had to keep the images up to date with the latest version of the agent across different base images and major versions.
+Previously we would have been able to install such agents on thPreviously we would have been able to install such agents on the node, but with all of our applications now running on Kubernetes that was no longer an option.
+We had to find a way to get the agent onto the container as there are no shared jvm runtime to hook into.
+In the past we have made pre-built Docker images with agents pre-installed, but this had a high maintenance cost as we had to keep the images up to date with the latest version of the agent across different base images and major versions.
+And not all applications are using the same base image either.

 This is where the [OpenTelemetry Operator][otel-operator] comes in.
-The Operator is a Kubernetes operator that can automatically inject the OpenTelemetry Java Agent (and agents for other programming languages) directly into your application pods.
-It can also configure the agent to send data to the correct Collector and set up the correct service name and environment for each application since it has access to the Kubernetes API.
+This is a Kubernetes operator that can automatically inject the OpenTelemetry Java Agent (and agents for other programming languages as well) directly into your pod.
+It can also configure the agent to send data to the correct Collector and set up the correct service name and environment variables for each application since it has access to the Kubernetes API.

 [otel-java-agent]: https://opentelemetry.io/docs/languages/java/automatic/
 [otel-operator]: https://opentelemetry.io/docs/operator/